Forensic Addiction Services / Forensic Drug Diversion Clinic

 The training opportunity at ForDD can provide an enriching experience for fellows coming from training backgrounds in either substance use or forensic psychology.
-For interns who come from a substance use background, this internship provides the opportunity to learn about the interaction between substance use disorders and illegal behaviors.
+For fellows who come from a substance use background, this internship provides the opportunity to learn about the interaction between substance use disorders and illegal behaviors.
 Up to 80% of addicted populations have criminal justice involvement, and fellows with prior substance use training gain essential understanding of the interplay between addiction and criminal justice through engagement with the courts, probation, and parole.
-For interns coming from a primarily forensic background, this internship allows fellows to gain experience providing evidence-based substance use treatment.
+For fellows coming from a primarily forensic background, this internship allows fellows to gain experience providing evidence-based substance use treatment.
 Substance use disorders are highly prevalent in criminal justice settings and thorough understanding of substance use diagnosis and evidenced-based treatment is necessary when providing treatment or conducting research in forensic psychology.
 The ForDD program allows an exciting opportunity for trainees from either background to diversify their clinical and research skills and to enhance these skills through work with a unique and diverse clinical population.
 Additional forensic training is available to fellows interested in observing and participating in evaluations conducted for the public defender’s office of local courts.

-Fellows attend weekly ground rounds with world renowned forensic psychiatry experts in the Yale Division of Law and Psychiatry.
+Fellows attend weekly ground rounds with forensic psychiatry experts in the Yale Division of Law and Psychiatry.
 During grand rounds they will be able to listen to presentations on diverse forensic topics including: Not Guilty by Reason of Insanity (NGRI) cases; competency to stand trial evaluations; risk assessments; and political asylum cases.
 These presentations are occasionally accompanied by videotapes of the evaluations.
 Additional topics covered during weekly rounds include statutes covering forensic substance dependency evaluations, theories regarding treatment of individuals with antisocial personality disorder, and child abuse statutes and reporting.

 During the first semester, fellows learn about competency to stand trial evaluations, review competency evaluation reports, and have the opportunity to observe subsequent testimony.
 During the second semester, fellows will have the option of completing one full testing battery with a forensic client.
-By the second semester interns may have a few clients who have chosen to remain in treatment to work on issues beyond those that the courts have required, and this will allow fellows the opportunity to intensify the therapeutic work with these clients.
+By the second semester fellows may have a few clients who have chosen to remain in treatment to work on issues beyond those that the courts have required, and this will allow fellows the opportunity to intensify the therapeutic work with these clients.